Section .0700 - School Licensure, Operations, Closing and relocating schools

 (l) The teacher student ratios established in this Rule shall be adhered to when schools are in operation.

-(m) A teacher shall not administer instruction to students enrolled in beginner and advanced departments at the same time.
+(m) A teacher may administer instruction to up to 10 students enrolled in beginner and advanced departments at the same time.
+A teacher shall not administer instruction to more than 10 students enrolled in beginner and advanced departments at the same time.

 (n) At no time can any one teacher be simultaneously responsible for students in a theory class and students in practice on the clinic floor.

 (o) In cases of change in teaching staff, the school shall notify the Board of the change in writing prior to beginning instruction.
 A change in teaching staff includes any substitution for the regularly scheduled teacher and any change, scheduled or otherwise, in the list of teachers last given to the Board.

 (1) All courses in a cosmetic art school shall be taught by a licensed cosmetology teacher, except as follows:

 (A) manicuring courses may be taught by either a licensed cosmetology teacher or a licensed manicurist teacher;